Jordan Wolfson

 Jordan Wolfson (born 1980) is an American visual artist who lives in Los Angeles.
-He has worked in video and film, in sculptural installation, and in virtual reality.
+His practice tends to explore cutting-edge technology: spanning video, AI generated images, robotics, sculpture, installation, and virtual reality.

 Early life and education

 Jordan Wolfson was born in 1980 in New York to Ashkenazi Jewish parents.
 Wolfson grew up in a secular Jewish household.
 He has 3 older sisters, Jody, Tracy and Jessica Wolfson.
-He often incorporates his Jewish heritage in his art, utilizing themes of Jewish identity and cultural symbols, such as the star of David.
+He often incorporates themes of Jewish identity and cultural symbols such as the star of David into his works.

 He received a BFA in sculpture from the Rhode Island School of Design in Providence in 2003.
 At that time, Wolfson began producing film and video work and computer animation that was shown in the United States and in Europe.
 His first exhibition took place at Galleri Brändström & Stene in Stockholm, when he was 22.

 Career

-Since 2014 his work has included aluminum and brass sculptures mixed with digital imagery, works using virtual reality, and animatronic sculptures.
+Since 2014 his work has included aluminum and brass sculptures mixed with digital imagery, works using virtual reality, and Animatronic sculptures.